pdfplum/pdfplum/pdf-generator/POSTINSTALL.md

 }
 ```

-If `OUTPUT_STORAGE_BUCKET` is set, you need to allow writes to where generated
+If `OUTPUT_STORAGE_BUCKET` extension parameter is set, you need to allow writes to where generated
 pdf files are going to be stored too:

 ```proto